Full-Batch Gradient Descent Outperforms One-Pass SGD: Sample Complexity Separation in Single-Index Learning: Introduction

-\paragraph{Benefit of data reuse.} Prior work shows that in linear regression, multi-pass SGD can improve statistical efficiency when learning “hard” instances \citep{pillaud2018statistical,carratino2018learning,lin2025improved}.
+\paragraph{Benefit of data reuse.} Prior work shows that in linear regression, multi-pass SGD can improve statistical efficiency when learning ``hard'' instances \citep{pillaud2018statistical,carratino2018learning,lin2025improved}.
 The benefits of data repetition have also been investigated empirically in large language model pretraining \citep{muennighoff2023scaling,yan2025larger}.
-In contrast, in gradient-based learning of single-index models, most existing works focus on one-pass (online) SGD \citep{arous2021online,abbe2023sgd,damian2023smoothing}, while analyses of full-batch GD often yield sample complexity bounds worse than one-pass SGD due to the need for uniform concentration of the empirical gradient \citep{bietti2022learning,mousavi2023gradient}.
-Two notable exceptions are \citet{lee2024neural,arnaboldi2024repetita}, which show that repeating each data point twice can improve the sample efficiency of SGD.
-That said, the algorithms studied in these works can be viewed as online updates with a modified loss, where data reuse effectively induces a form of label preprocessing that reduces the information exponent -- see also \citet{dandi2024benefits}.
-Consequently, these results do not remove the $\log d$ factor in our setting of even link function, for which the information exponent after arbitrary preprocessing remains at least $2$ (in the language of \citet{damian2024computational}, the activation function we consider has \textit{generative exponent} 2).
+In contrast, in gradient-based learning of single-index models, most existing works focus on one-pass (online) SGD \citep{arous2021online,abbe2023sgd,damian2023smoothing}, while analyses of full-batch GD often yield sample complexity bounds worse than those of one-pass SGD, due to the need for uniform concentration of the empirical gradient \citep{bietti2022learning,mousavi2023gradient}. {As previously mentioned, \citet{dandi2024benefits,lee2024neural,arnaboldi2024repetita} show that repeating each data point twice introduces a label preprocessing that lowers the information exponent and thereby improves the sample efficiency of SGD.
+However, the algorithms studied in these works can be viewed as online updates with a modified loss.
+Furthermore, in our setting of even target functions, the information exponent after arbitrary preprocessing remains at least $2$ (in the language of \citet{damian2024computational}, the activation function we consider has \textit{generative exponent} $2$), and hence this loss-modification mechanism does not remove the $\log d$ factor in the sample complexity.
+Finally, \citet{sarao2020optimization} study the quadratic-link setting and show that the empirical risk landscape is benign at finite $n/d$ when the student model is \textit{overparameterized}.
+While this suggests that GD on the empirical loss can succeed with linear-in-$d$ samples, it is unclear whether this advantage stems from data reuse or overparameterization; moreover, the landscape analysis does not characterize the iteration complexity of gradient-based learning.}